ClassAxion/disco-4g-without-sc2/docs/DASHBOARD.md

 ### After click on Users button

--   Users list (id, location)
--   User permission (for pitch, roll, camera movement)
+-   Users table with columns: id, ip, can move camera, can piloting roll, can pilotin pitch, can use autonomous, is super user

 ### After click on Camera settings button